gauravsharmasfdc/VS-Code-Setup/README.md

   9. VSCode-Icons
   10. Git Graph
   11. Git Lens
-  12. Bracket Pair Colorizer 2
+  12. Bracket Pair Colorizer 2 - (Only if "Setting > Editor > Bracket Pair Colorization" not available in your VSCode version)

 ## Prettier Extensions Setting
 ** Add below in setting JSON file **